solita/solita.github.com/_posts/2025-01-31-elasticsearch-as-read-database.md

   - C#
 ---

 **Elasticsearch is a powerful, open-source search and analytics engine.
 It was initially released in 2010 and has since been adopted widely <sup>[1]</sup>.
 Solita has a long history of using Elasticsearch and has found good use cases for it.
-One of them is using Elasticsearch as a read only database on top of traditional SQL database.
+One of them is using Elasticsearch as a read database on top of traditional SQL database.
 This architecture has the benefit of modeling full domain relations to the SQL database and getting the lightning-fast searches from Elasticsearch where needed.**

 I was personally introduced to Elasticsearch three years ago when I started working at Solita.
 My first and only project in Solita so far heavily relies on Elasticsearch.
 When I started in the project, I did not understand why it was used and what the tradeoffs were.
 Since then, I have learned a lot about Elasticsearch.
 In this post I would like to explain some of the tradeoffs and put some actual numbers on them as well.
 But first, I would like to briefly explain the technologies I'm talking about.